 Benefits of Exercise

+“For starters, exercise releases endorphins, the body’s “feel-good hormones,” that can calm the mind and relax the body,” says Clinical psychologist Jenny C. Yip, PsyD.
 Exercise in any form – from weightlifting, brisk walking, to stretching – improves mood, energy, sleep, and overall health.
 It helps reduce, anxiety, stress, and depression.
 It makes one happier physically and mentally.
-Exercise is essential to keeping us healthy and cancer-free.
+Websites like WomansDay also reiterate that exercise is essential to keeping us healthy and cancer-free.

 How Does Exercising Prevent Cancer?